-In the Spotify Community, you will find that there is a great number of Spotify users who have encountered Spotify playing songs not on playlist issue.
+In the Spotify Community, you will find that there is a great number of Spotify users who have encountered the Spotify playing songs not on playlist issue.
 But they have no idea how to fix it.
-If you have been puzzled by this problem, please never miss this post.
+If you have been puzzled by this problem, please do not miss this post.
 We will help you figure out the potential factors behind it.
-We also provide 9 common solutions and 1 forever solution to fix it here.
-Please read on.
+We also provide 10 common solutions and 1 forever solution to fix it here.

 Part 1.
 Why Is Spotify Playing Songs Not on My Playlist